-BIO 111 - General Biology / Zoology
+BIO 111 - General Biology

-This course examines the concepts of scientific method, ecology, biological molecules, and the cell.
-Bacteria, protists, and invertebrate animals are studied to reflect the incredible diversity of living organisms.
-This course includes three (3) hours of lecture and three (3) hours of laboratory each week.
+This course examines the application of scientific method, the structures and functions of the biological molecules, cell chemistry, cell structure, the theory of evolution and ecology.
+This course includes three (3) hours of lecture and two (2) hours of laboratory each week.
 Fall and Spring.

-BIO 112 - General Biology / Botany
+BIO 112 - General Biology

-This course is designed to acquain the student with the fundamentals of biology, emphasizing cell energetics; the origin and evolution of life; the diversity of plants, fungi, algae, and bacteria; and plant biology.
-This course includes three (3) hours of lecture and three (3) hours of laboratory each week.
+This course examines mitosis and meiosis, Mendelian and molecular genetics, taxonomy and the six kingdoms of living organisms, and structural and physiological adaptations of plants and animals.
+This course includes three (3) hours of lecture and two (2) hours of laboratory each week.
 Fall and Spring.